mtolly/onyx/songs/bad-salad/crowded-sky/README.md

 Notes:

   * Chart confidence: *medium-high*.
-No stems, and the mixing is a bit muddy.
+Mixing is a bit muddy.